GJSayers/culturate/README.md

 ## Implementation
 -----

-This project is a uses the flask framwork, which is a framwork that is written in Python  app has been built and source-controlled on GitHub with regular commits.
-The backend is managed in MongoDB and the project is deployed to Heroku.
+This project is a uses the flask framwork, which is a framwork that is written in Python.
+The  app has been built and source-controlled on GitHub with regular commits.
+The backend is managed in MongoDB and the project was originally deployed to Heroku, but since the free tier has been removed has since been deployed on Render.

 ## Deployment